Alert Message Please update your browser.

 Flexible automatic payments FAQs

-If you're on the "Every two weeks" payments you'll, on average, make 26 half payments in a year.
+• Yes with "Every two weeks" payments.
+That’s because on average, you’ll make 26 half payments in a year, rather than 12 full payments.
 Depending on how the calendar falls and the day of the week you choose, about twice per year you'll be making three half payments in a month.
-These extra half payments will get applied to principal and reduce your balance more quickly helping you pay off your loan quicker.
+We apply these extra half payments to principal, reduce your balance more quickly and help you pay off your loan quicker.

-The "Twice a month" option splits your monthly payment in half and is debited on two different days you choose per month.
-This option can help you budget by splitting up your payments but won't pay your loan off faster unless you choose to made additional principal payments.
+• No with the "Twice a month" option.
+It simply splits your monthly payment in half and is debited on two different days you choose per month.
+This can help you budget your payments, but won't pay your loan off faster unless you choose to make additional principal payments.

 Yes, but not if it is paid ahead more than two months.

-Enrollment in “Twice a month” and “Every two weeks” payment plans aren't available for the following products: Home equity loans and lines of credit, option ARM, interest-only, daily simple interest, construction, mortgage prime rate, piggyback, annual and quarterly mortgage loans.
-These products are still eligible for monthly automatic payments.
+No. You can’t enroll in “Twice a month” and “Every two weeks” payment plans for: home equity loans and lines of credit; option ARMs; and interest-only, daily simple interest, construction, mortgage prime rate, piggyback, annual and quarterly mortgage loans.